cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 `Error codes`__ are prefixed by ``DAR`` for "darglint".
 The tool has its own configuration file, named ``.darglint``.

-The *Hypermodern Python Cookiecutter* allows one-line docstrings without function signatures.
+The |HPC| allows one-line docstrings without function signatures.
 Multi-line docstrings must
 specify the function signatures completely and correctly, using `Google docstring style`_.